 Salvage Yards That Buy RVs, Campers, and Caravans

 Anytime you are selling a car, boat, truck, RV, or anything to a junk yard there are certain things to be mindful of.
-First figure out if your vehicle is repairable and if its worth the cost of fixing it.
-If it’s not, perhaps an RV scrap yard is an option…

-RV’s are huge vehicles with lots of storage and compartments.
+Recreational Vehicles are huge vehicles with lots of storage and compartments.
 Make sure you thoroughly go through it and ensure all your closets, cabinets, and compartments are rid of all of your personal belongings.
 If there is gas in it and you are having it towed siphon it out and save it for yourself.
-Also take the time to cancel your insurance and your registration as well as turn in your plates. if you leave those tasks to the RV salvage yards they may bill you for an admin fee.

 Used RV and Camper Parts at a Junk Yard

-Your best bet to find used rv parts near me is at RV salvage yards.
-You may find some at a standard auto or truck scrap yard, but the pickins’ will be slim.
-It is likely that you will have a hard time finding the exact piece you are looking for if it is make, model, or year specific.
-At a RV salvage yard on the other hand you can find all types of gems like mirrors, bucket seats, kitchen appliances, and bathroom fixtures for your vehicle.
+You may find some at a standard auto or truck scrap yard, but the pickings will be slim.
+It is likely that you will have a hard time finding the exact piece you are looking for whether it is make, model, or yearspecific.

-If you find the used RV parts you need, you can purchase them at cheap prices.
+If you find the used RV parts you need, you can purchase them at cheaper prices than an RV parts store.
 Most of what you will get should be in good condition.
 While the RV junkyard can’t make any warranties, they do adhere to government regulations which should help protect you as a consumer.
-Finding spare parts for your RV at a scrap yard also means its likely a part made by the original manufacturer.

 For tips on pulling RV parts, read this tip sheet.

 Some parts may not last long and you have no idea how much they have been used.
-Its possible you are getting something with 1000’s of hours of use on it and its nearing the end of its life span.
-Used RV parts from a salvage yard do not come with a warranty so its best to really inspect the parts before you purchase them.
+It’s possible you are getting something with 1000’s of hours of use on it and it’s nearing the end of its life span.
+You have no idea how much abuse the previous owners may have may have put the part through.

 Besides the Junkyard, You Can Find Parts Online

 Pro Tip: One of the best places for used parts is the RV Parts for Sale or Trade Facebook group.
 This is literally regular people like you and me selling and trading parts.
 You can definitely score deals there.
-Also can reach out to the community and see if someone has what you need.
-There are 13K members so someone probably can point you in a direction at the least.

 Want to Experience an RV Salvage Yard…

-This video shows rummaging through an RV junkyard in Missouri.
-It captures the essence of what you will find at an RV salvage.
-Your will see mechanical parts, paneling, doors, kitchens, everything.
-Also you can get a feel for the types of damage you will come across like damage from accidents and also from fires.
+Also, you can get a feel for the types of damage you will come across like damage from accidents and also from fires.
 If you’ve never been to one, check this out…

-Scams By Junkyards That Buy Recreational Vehicles
+Scams By RV Junkyards That Buy Recreational Vehicles

 If you are selling your junked RV, camper, or motorhome to a salvage you “may” come across some shady business practices.